quixio/quix-docs/docs/integrations/influxdb/telegraf.md

 Authorization = "bearer pat-83f7<snipped>b34"
 ```

-Some of the configuration above is self-explanatory, the data is to be POSTed using HTTP for example.
+Some of the configuration above is self-explanatory.
+For example, the data is to be POSTed using HTTP, so `method` is `POST`.

 The Quix-specific configurations are explained in the following sections.

 ### URL